jsperger/MTurkForResearchers/MTurk Training Presentation.md

 .image-50[![Worker Requirements](https://raw.githubusercontent.com/jsperger/MTurkForResearchers/master/Images/Worker%20Requirements.png)]

-* Master Workers - costs extra money and is basically useless provided you use sensible worker qualifications
+Master Workers - costs extra money and is basically useless provided you use sensible worker qualifications

-* Standard qualifications - 95% approval, Greater than 100 HITs Approved, Location is United States
+Standard qualifications - 95% approval, Greater than 100 HITs Approved, Location is United States

-* Additional Qualifications - You can create your own qualifications and assign them to workers.
+Additional Qualifications - You can create your own qualifications and assign them to workers.
 This is very powerful.
 * You can screen out participants who have taken similar studies you have launched before
- * You can create survey panels
+* You can create survey panels using qualifications

+---

+# Options for Confirmation

+There are two main options for confirming that workers actually completed your survey

+Payment Code - At the end of the survey give participants a payment code to enter in the text box when they submit the HIT on MTurk
+* Easiest to set up
+* Errors - people accidentally submit the HIT before completing the survey or enter the wrong completion code (overall low error rate though)
+* You can combine this with bonuses to create incentivized studies

+External Question HIT - displays the survey automatically in a frame on within MTurk and automatically submits the HIT when they have completed the survey
+* Workers can't accidentally submit the HIT before completing it
+* Can only be set up through the MTurk API

 ---

 class: center, middle